meghnakshk/Analytics-Portfolio/final-project-part-three.md

 - I added Government Officials to the last slide as one of the target audiences.
 - I formatted the slides

+#### Visualization:
+I created mostly all visualizations on Tableau, only the refrigerator savings calculator was created on Flourish.

 # Changes from Part 2:
 ***Suggestion to add background images to visualizations: When I first presented the preview, I put together the visualizations on a white background which many felt did not go with the rest of the presentation.
 I added images and thought that it looked better.***